Keyboard shortcuts

 Handlers

 A handler expression defines how to handle an effect’s operations.
-Operation parameters are just names (types come from the effect definition):

-handler State:
+handler State

-set(s): state = s
+fn set(s) { state = s }

 Return Clause